gitdev722/uniacco-assignment/README.md

 bun dev
 ```

-2. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.tsx`.
-The page auto-updates as you edit the file.